AInitikesh/DRLND-p3_collab-compet/Report.md

 The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 The task is episodic, and in order to solve the environment, agent must get an average score of +0.5 over 100 consecutive episodes.
 Training algorithm is `In [5]: ddpg` inside [Tennis.ipynb](https://github.com/AInitikesh/DRLND-p3_collab-compet/blob/main/Tennis.ipynb).
-This function iterates over `n_episodes=200` to train the ddpg agent model.
-Max length of episode can be `max_t=1000`.
-Maximum time steps value should be equal to Agent replay buffer.
-I have used environment version 2 where 20 parallel agents are simulated.
-After 200 episodes model was not learning much and average score was constant so it doesn't makes sense to train the Agent after 200 steps.
+This function iterates over `n_episodes=3000` to train the ddpg agent model.
+After 3000 episodes model was not learning much and average score was decreasing so it doesn't makes sense to train the Agent after 3000 steps.
+I have created two separate instances of ddpg agents each agent has its own Replay buffer, Actor and critic networks.

 ### DDPG Agent Hyper Parameters